payatu/vuln-nodejs-app/solutions/solutions.md

 ## 13 CORS Information Disclosure

-`cors-api-token` endpoint is vulnerable to Cross Origin Resource Sharing your goal is to exploit it to steal victim user API Token.
+`cors-api-token` endpoint is vulnerable to Cross-Origin Resource Sharing your goal is to exploit it to steal victim user API Token.

 ### Exploit:

-1. Save the following HTML code in a HTML file.
+1. Save the following HTML code in an HTML file.

 ```
 <html>